 Foundation of the Collection

 Depository libraries must provide access to all types of FDLP content.
-There are a number of collection development tools such as the List of Classes, the non-GPO resource Documents Data Miner 2 (DDM2), Federal agency publication lists, and government publication textbooks to help you select these basic resources and make the most informed collection development choices.
+There are a number of collection development tools such as the List of Classes, Federal agency publication lists, and government publication textbooks to help you select these basic resources and make the most informed collection development choices.
 The following is a comprehensive list of resource that creates the foundation of a depository collection.

 - Tangible Resources: